Subscribe

 Daily Exclusion of Low-Profit Customers From Retargeting

-It’s simple to use Bloomreach Engagement to find low- and negative-profit customers via our single customer view and our advanced customer segmentation
+It’s simple to use Bloomreach Engagement to find low- and negative-profit customers via our single customer view and our advanced customer segmentation.
+And you can use this to your advantage and lower your ecommerce return rate by removing these customers from your Facebook and Google retargeting audiences.

-Take that one step further to lower your e-commerce return rate by removing these customers from your Facebook and Google retargeting audiences.
-This will save you ad budget by not targeting customers who aren’t profitable for your business, and can lead to lowering your e-commerce return rate as well.
+This will save you ad budget by not targeting customers who aren’t profitable for your business, and can lead to lowering your ecommerce return rate as well.

 Remove heavy returners from ad audiences to save your company money